Alduino/Mate-Rates-Rent-a-Car/README.md

 This menu is shown under the title _Customers_, and contains actions to add, modify and remove customers.

+#### Find Customer

+This item displays a form containing a search field, which allows you to find customers based on the following fields:

+- Id
+- Title
+- Given names
+- Surname
+- Gender

+To search for a field that contains special characters (anything that is not alphanumeric or an underscore), surround it in double quotes.
+Replace any double quotes in a quoted field with two of them `""` to prevent the field from closing.

+You can use the `AND` and `OR` keywords between two expressions to combine them, either requiring both to match or only one to match, respectively.
+Place the `NOT` keyword before an expression to match anything that does not match that expression.

+You can surround an expression in  parentheses (`()`) to group them together, forcing the order of query checking (similar to in arithmetics).

+Selecting _Search_ will show a results selection field.
+The value here is not used for anything, instead the field is used to display your search results.
+If one of them is the one you wanted, you can copy its ID into wherever you need it.
+Otherwise, type a new search in and press _Search again_.

 #### Add Customer

 This item displays a form (that can be entered using enter or the right arrow) with the different fields relating to customers.
 Press tab, enter, or the vertical arrow keys to cycle through these.
 In the Gender field, press enter to show a list of options, then tab or vertical arrow keys to select an option, then enter to confirm it.